 Card meanings: Moving on, cutting ones losses, leaving something behind, disillusionment, regret.

 The first decan of any sign is considered the most typical.
 Pisces makes for versatility and adaptability, while Neptune presents a soft or gentle manner or appearance.
-This Pisces is very rarely aggressive or confrontational.
+This Pisces is only rarely aggressive or confrontational.

 But there is a sense of a push and pull going on here.
 Jupiter means they think big and step forward.
 Neptune means they swim round in circles or hide in the weeds.
 Neptune, planet of illusion, is their sub-ruler, which emphasize creativity and imagination.
 This Pisces native connects with other people on an unconscious level, almost hearing what they are thinking.
 Maybe they haven’t noticed this about themselves yet, or take telepathy for granted, but watch out for the signs.